 Is your heating system ready for winter?
-Whether you have a radiant heating system, a furnace or are looking for oil to gas conversion, you can count on the expert technicians at JPI Plumbing & Heating Inc. Our technicians are qualified with the knowledge, experience, and state of the art equipment.
-When you call our heating experts at JPI Plumbing & Heating Inc. you are not only getting a trained technician, but also the biggest value for your money.
-Do not worry if your heating system goes down as we are available 24 hours for emergency service.
+Whether you have a radiant heating system, a furnace or are looking for oil-to-gas conversion, you can count on the expert technicians at JPI Plumbing & Heating Inc. Our technicians are qualified with the knowledge, experience, and state-of-the-art equipment.
+When you call our heating experts at JPI Plumbing & Heating Inc., you are not only getting a trained technician but also the biggest value for your money.
+Do not worry if your heating system goes down; we are available 24 hours for emergency service.
 From noisy heating systems to total equipment failure, we handle everything and are committed to getting the job done right.

 No hot water is a rude awakening.
 And not having enough when you need it is more than annoying.
 Gas water heaters require everything in a long chain of devices to work properly.
-The pilot light may have simply blown out.
-Or if your model has electronic ignition that circuit may have failed.
+The pilot light may have blown out.
+Or if your model has electronic ignition, that circuit may have failed.
 The thermocouple is a safety feature that signals that the pilot is lit and allows the burner gas to turn on.
-If it's failed the gas valve can't open.
+If it's failed, the gas valve can't open.
 That's a common problem.
-Or you may have a bad gas valve or the thermostat may have failed.
+Or you may have a bad gas valve, or the thermostat may have failed.
 And a burner that's out of adjustment, a partially clogged vent, sediment, or scale can dramatically reduce output.
-Or you may have noticed discolored or smelly hot water.
+Or you may have noticed discolored or smelly hot Water.
 Or perhaps strange noises from the tank.

 Then there's leaks.
-The pressure relief valve is a common culprit, and replaceable.
+The pressure relief valve is a common culprit and is replaceable.
 Other connections and valves can also be repaired.
-But if the hot water tank itself is leaking both electric and gas water heaters have to be replaced.
+But if the hot water tank is leaking electric and gas water heaters must be replaced.

-Yes, it can get complicated but our troubleshooting expertise means fast diagnosis and our well-stocked trucks means that most of our gas hot water heater repairs are a short single visit.
+Yes, it can get complicated, but our troubleshooting expertise means fast diagnosis and our well-stocked trucks mean that most of our gas water heater repairs are a short single visit.

 Everyone's used to tank water heaters.
 A gas burner or electric resistance elements heat up a large tank (typically 50 gallons or more) and keep it hot until you're ready to use it.
-The burner can't keep up, so if you use too much you run out of hot water and have to wait for the heater to recover.
+The burner can't keep up, so if you use too much, you run out of hot water and must wait for the heater to recover.

 Both gas and electric models are available, and they can be sized for a whole house or a single point of use.

-Electric units don't require venting and their small size means they can be installed right where you need hot water.
-You'll get it nearly instantly, without wasting time and water.
-Plus up to some 30% in energy savings.
+Electric units don't require venting; their small size means they can be installed right where you need hot Water.
+You'll get it nearly instantly without wasting time and Water.
+Plus, up to some 30% in energy savings.